nhle95/Project1_group4/README.md

 Q2: What emissions do electric cars emit?

-Q3: Does the production of electric cars bring on more emissions overall than production of regular cars?
+Q3: Has the introduction of electric cars bring on decrease emissions overall?
 ![alt text](https://github.com/nhle95/Project1_group4/blob/main/output/NationalvsTexasEmissions.jpeg)

+With the introduction of electric vehicles, the emissions are beginning to show changes.
+Viewing the the figures above, the emissions from the transportation sector nationally and at the state level have decreased.
+However, this does not occur until year 2019.
+The reason may be the number of EVs up until that point were not enough to stop emissions from increasing.
+Eventually, emissions have decreased with the introduction of electric cars.

 Q4: What impact does a switch to alternative fuel vehicles have on overall emission?
 ![alt text](https://github.com/nhle95/Project1_group4/blob/781f8e6787839f8cca8e273e3de42a0a3d72daf0/output/Emmisions%20From%20All%20Electrical%20Vehichles%20By%20State.jpeg?raw=true)